devsu/loopback-setup-remote-methods-mixin/README.md

 ### disableAllExcept

 Disable all the remote methods, except the defined on the options.
-For example, to disable all except the create and the updateAttributes methods:
+For example, to disable all except `create` and `updateAttributes` remote methods:

 ```json
   "mixins": {